Increasing access to our programs is a top priority.

 - Sponsored Lessons: GTCYS students receiving tuition assistance may apply for this program which matches students with a private teacher for weekly half-hour lessons paid by GTCYS.

 - Reduced-Price Concert Tickets: Although most GTCYS concerts are free, families receiving tuition assistance can purchase reduced-price tickets to ticketed performances.

 - Concert Attire: If purchasing concert attire is financially prohibitive, GTCYS will assist in finding necessary clothing.

 - Reduced-Price Audition Fee: A $5 option (instead of the regular $40 fee) is available on the registration form for families who need it.

 - Activity Fees: Lower priced options are available for extra GTCYS activities, such as orchestra social events, day trips, and special projects.

-- Tour Scholarships: Need-based scholarships are available for Symphony’s biennial international tours using an application process.
+- Symphony Tour Assistance: Financial assistance is available for Symphony’s biennial international tours using an application process.

 “My son had been a member of GTCYS for several years and was working his way up through the various orchestras, improving his musical ability in a dramatic fashion with each passing year.
 After a long career with my company, I received a pink slip from my job.
 At the time, I approached GTCYS for possible assistance so my son could continue.
 My situation was handled with great dignity and trust.
 Within weeks, I was notified that GTCYS would give my son tuition assistance for all but a small portion of tuition for the entire upcoming year.
 My son went on through GTCYS due to your help, and he graduated from Symphony.
 He went on to college and pursued music with a full scholarship.
 This never would have happened, had GTCYS not extended a helping hand in time of extreme need, with few questions asked.
 I have never forgotten that generosity.”